-&lt;sup>16 D.11-07-031.
-Ordering Paragraph 1 at p.65, states that within 30 days of the effective date of the decision, SCE and SDG&E shall each file an advice letter to match PG&E's NEMVNMA tariff, and PG&E shall file an advice letter to remove the December 31, 2011, sunset date for the option to serve accounts located at multiple customer service delivery points from its NEMVNMA tariff.
-Via PG&E Advice Letters 3718-E and 3718-E-A, PG&E modified its Schedule NEMVNMA, Virtual Net Energy Metering (VNM) Service for Individually Metered Residential Units and Owners with Housing Receiving Incentives from the Multifamily Affordable Solar Housing (MASH) Program and the New Solar Homes Partnership (NSHP) Program to allow customers meeting certain requirements the option to alternatively elect to serve accounts located at multiple customer service delivery points within their "Eligible Low-Income Development" so as to fully utilize their solar generator(s) of not more than 1,000 kW also sited within their "Eligible-Low Income Development."
-These options are available to customers who are ready to interconnect no later than December 31, 2011.
-Each utility filed an advice letter as required by Ordering Paragraph 1 of D.11-07-031, within the required timeframe.
+D.11-07-031.
+OP 1 at p.65, states that within 30 days of the effective date of the Decision, SCE and SDG&E shall each submit an advice letter to match PG&E's NEMVNMA tariff, and PG&E shall submit an advice letter to remove the December 31, 2011, sunset date for the option to serve accounts located at multiple customer service delivery points from its NEMVNMA tariff.
+Via PG&E Advice Letters 3718-E and 3718-E-A, PG&E modified its Schedule NEMVNMA, VNM Service for Individually Metered Residential Units and Owners with Housing Receiving Incentives from the MASH Program and the New Solar Homes Partnership (NSHP) Program to allow customers meeting certain requirements the option to alternatively elect to serve accounts located at multiple customer service delivery points within their "Eligible Low-Income Development" so as to fully utilize their solar generator(s) of not more than 1,000 kW also sited within their "Eligible-Low Income Development."
+These options are available to customers who are ready to interconnect no later than December 31, 2011, Each utility submitted an advice letter as required by OP 1 of D.11-07-031, within the required timeframe.
 The change to PG&E's and SCE's tariff became effective September 14, 2011.
 PG&E's advice letter also changed the tariff name from NEMVNMA to NEMVMASH.
 The revision to SDG&E's tariff became effective September 13, 2011.